 Sights Around Bishkek

-By venturing 20-30 km away from Bishkek you can find yourself already in very different surroundings like mountain valleys.
+By venturing 20-30 km away from Bishkek, one can find yourself already in very different surroundings like mountain valleys.
 You will find scenic hiking and horseback riding, interesting cultural sights, charcoal-baked trout, and fresh air to breathe.
 There are also other types of places to visit near Bishkek like memorials and ancient city ruins.

 Ala-Archa reservoir is combined with three reservoirs of medium size with often overgrown bottom and curving coastline.
 Ala-Archa is a river a tributary of the Chu River.
 It originates from glaciers in the area of the northern slope of the Kyrgyz ridge.
 High water in summer (May-September), low water in winter.